microconfig/microconfig/README.md

     template.logback.fromFile=${logback@folder}/logback.xml
 ```

-or better to extract common property to logback-template/application.properties and than include it.
+Better to extract common property to logback-template/application.properties and than use #include.

 ```
 repo